-Investor Action Notice: The Schall Law Firm Encourages Investors in Bumble Inc. with Losses of $100,000 to Contact the Firm
+INVESTOR ACTION NOTICE: The Schall Law Firm Encourages Investors in Bumble Inc. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - February 9, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Bumble Inc. ("Bumble" or "the Company") BMBL for violations of the federal securities laws.
+LOS ANGELES, CA / ACCESSWIRE / February 16, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Bumble Inc. ("Bumble" or "the Company") BMBL for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's secondary public offering conducted on or about September 10, 2021 (the "SPO"), are encouraged to contact the firm before March 25, 2022.